Beyza-Can/Aygaz-Machine-Learning-Bootcamp/README.md

 Since this dataset columns were having text columns i have to do some vectorization(TF-IDF vectorization to be specific) to convert text data into numerical format suitable for machine learning models.

+My dataset definitely needs a supervised algorithm because it needs a classification.So this dataset is not a suitable one for an unsupervised algorithm adventure.

 Other than that i used some EDA and plots.You can review other details on the notebook.

 If you have any kind of questions you can reach me at byzcnkrtrn@gmail.com